exadel-inc/etoolbox-anydiff/README.md

 Use `--normalize (true|false)` (or `-n (true|false)`) to control whether the program re-formats markup files (XML, HTML) before comparison for more accurate and granular results.
 Default is _true_.

+Use `--handle-errorpages (true|false)` (or `-e (true|false)`) to control whether the program should handle error pages (HTTP status 4xx, 5xx) as "normal" pages with comparable markup.
+Default is _false_ which means that the error is reported instead of comparing content.

 Use `--ignore-spaces` (or `-i`) to make the comparison neglect the number of spaces between words.
 Default is _false_.
 Please note: this setting is partially overlapped by `normalize` and `arrange` because preparing perfectly aligned markup trees leads to many empty lines and indentations removed.
 In markup files ignoring spaces mostly relates to text nodes and literals.
 In non-markup files it is more universal.